candlepin/candlepin.github.io/docs/candlepin/developer_deployment.md

 The deploy script can be customized with a number of environment variables, or you can set these permanently in ```~/.candlepinrc```.

+#### Environment Variables

 GENDB=1
 : if set, this enables schema generation and population.
-Can also be achieved with -g argument to deploy script.
+Can also be achieved with the `-g` argument to deploy script.

 FORCECERT=1
 : if set, will always regenerate new ssl certificates (both for the ca used in creating client certificates, and for the server cert).
+Can also be achieved with the `-f` argument to the deploy script.

 HOSTNAME
 : use this to force the CN in your certificate. ie, set it to localhost if you're only running a client from your machine.

 TESTDATA=1
-: if set, will load the candlepin db with sample data
+: set to 1 to automatically load our test data as defined in ```server/bin/test_data.json```.
+This is a selection of product, subscription, and org info that nicely covers all the functionality of Candlepin.
+Subscriptions point to fake content however and thus cannot be used with an actual client.
+Can also be specified with the `-t` argument to the deploy script.

 LOGDRIVER=logdriver
-: if set, will use the jdbc [logdriver](logdriver.html) for logging SQL calls
+: if set, will use the jdbc [logdriver](logdriver.html) for logging SQL calls.
+This can also be specified with the `-l` argument to the deploy script.

 AUTOCONF=1
-: if set, will use [AutoConf](auto_conf.html) to automatically generate `candlepin.conf`
+: if set, will use [AutoConf](auto_conf.html) to automatically generate `candlepin.conf`.
+Can also be specified with the `-a` argument to the deploy script.

 NOTIFY=1
 : if set, will use `notify-send` to notify you when deployment has finished